groovy-tutorial/groovy-tutorial/manuscript/08_03_PropertiesFields.md

 I> _What is your substance, whereof are you made?_ ([Sonnet 53](https://en.wikipedia.org/wiki/Sonnet_53))

 In this chapter we'll delve more into properties and fields.
-They're *almost* the same thing and can be known as [member variables](https://en.wikipedia.org/wiki/Member_variable) as they hold data regarding the state of the object instance.
-In less technical terms, they describe a specific instance (e.g. *Jim*) of a class (*Person*).
+They're *almost* the same thing and are known as [member variables](https://en.wikipedia.org/wiki/Member_variable) as they hold data regarding the state of an object instance.
+In less technical terms, they help describe a specific instance (e.g. *Jim*) of a class (*Person*).

 ## Properties

-The class below is composed of three properties and could be used to pass a person's details through a system.
+The class below is composed of three properties and could be used to pass a person's details around in a system.
 You may come across references to this type of structure as "Groovy beans":

 {title="A basic person class with three properties",lang=groovy}

 	class Person {
 	    def name
 	    def email